chrislkeefer/docupet/README.md

 To build the front-end type `npm run dev`

 ### Back-end
 The back-end of the application is entirely Laravel based, and follows standard Laravel conventions.
+We are serving an API with an extremely small foot-print.
+Some of the endpoints of the API are built using Spatie's really great package, https://spatie.be/docs/laravel-query-builder

 One pattern that is not _inherent_ to Laravel is the use of Action classes to encapsulate domain critical functionality.